 CECP provides a Corporate Foundation Archetype Matrix (see Figure I-6) as a framework for companies to assess their model and consider how that model might change or evolve.
 The Archetype Matrix has two axes: one represents low-to-high integration in corporate purpose; the other represents low-to-high focus on ecosystems change.
 Corporate foundations will not necessarily fall neatly into one quadrant; their work will probably move fluidly along the matrix's continuums as they make and enact strategy decisions.
 Identifying where they are and want to be on the matrix will help companies become more intentional in deepening their strategies and ensure greater coordination enterprise-wide.
-A full portfolio likely affords many of these opportunities, which include programs that are strategic, market-responsive, employee-informed, and business development-driven; moreover, the programs might be funded by different budgets (foundation, sponsorships, HR, business lines).
-CECP has identified four archetypes of corporate foundations:
+A full portfolio likely affords many of these opportunities, which include programs that are strategic, market-responsive,

-Figure 1-5 ESG PRIORITIES
+Figure I-5 ESG PRIORITIES